Physical Signatures of Supercritical Fluid Boundaries

+Below, we reveal that the supercritical boundaries are also reflected in transport properties, specifically, the viscosity $\eta$ and the self-diffusion coefficient $D$, as well as in the dynamical behavior, such as the velocity autocorrelation function (VACF), $Z(t)$.
+These observations can also be derived from a liquid-state theory based on the memory-function approach and are supported by simulation results.
+The numerically estimated gas–SCF boundary based on these criteria aligns closely with the lower $L^-$ line independently identified in Ref.~\cite{li2024thermodynamic} using a thermodynamic criterion, suggesting a clear physical significance for the latter.

-{\bf Transport across three states of matter.} Next, we present clear signatures of the $L^\pm$ crossover lines in the transport coefficients, demonstrating how the emergence of SSR structural order influences their behavior.
+{\bf Kinetic features\text{:} transport coefficients.} Next, we present clear signatures of the $L^\pm$ crossover lines in the transport coefficients.
 In the dilute limit, transport processes are well described by the well-known kinetic theory~\cite{chapman1990mathematical, hansen2013theory}.
-However, beyond the gas-SCF boundary, the SSR order provides non-negligible corrections to the transport coefficients - in particular, to the viscosity $\eta$, where the excess part $\eta_{\rm ex}$ that depends on the interaction potential and configurational structure becomes dominant compared to the kinetic part $\eta_0$ (see below).
+However, beyond the gas-SCF boundary, non-negligible corrections to the transport coefficients emerge - in particular, to the viscosity $\eta$, where the excess part $\eta_{\rm ex}$ that depends on the interaction potential and configurational structure becomes dominant compared to the kinetic part $\eta_0$.

 We focus on the diffusion coefficient $D$ and viscosity $\eta$.
 In MD simulations, $D$ and $\eta$ are computed respectively using the VACF and the stress autocorrelation function, based on the Green-Kubo formula (see \textit{Methods} for details).
 For comparison, we also collect the viscosity data from the National Institute of Standards and Technology (NIST) database~\cite{NIST}, which are consistent with our simulation data within numerical accuracy.